wintwoo/llama-recipes/tutorial.md

 ## Deploying the GPU Cluster

 ### Pre-Requisite
+1. You must have an account on [Hugging Face](https://huggingface.co/) with access to the Llama 2 models and repo.
+To gain access to Llama 2, use [this form](https://ai.meta.com/resources/models-and-libraries/llama-downloads/) to submit a request to Meta using the same email address as your Hugging Face account.
+For more instructions, see [this link](https://github.com/facebookresearch/llama/tree/main#access-on-hugging-face).

-You must have the following google cloud GPU quotas approved in your projects for the respective models you want to run in this codelab
+2. You must have the following google cloud GPU quotas approved in your projects for the respective models you want to run in this codelab
-* **Llama2-7B-chat-hf** - 8 x L4-24GB GPUs
+* **Llama2-7B-chat-hf** - 8 x L4-24GB GPUs (or 2 x L4-24GB GPUs for PEFT using LoRa)
-* **Llama2-13B-chat-hf** - 40 x L4-24GB GPUs or 8 x A100-80GB GPUs
+* **Llama2-13B-chat-hf** - 40 x L4-24GB GPUs or 8 x A100-80GB GPUs (or 8 x L4-24GB GPUs for PEFT using LoRa)
-* **Llama2-70B-chat-hf** - 16 x A100-80GB GPUs
+* **Llama2-70B-chat-hf** - 16 x A100-80GB GPUs (or 8 x L4-24GB GPUs for PEFT using LoRa)

 ### Install Cloud HPC toolkit